 Jesse Clark is a software engineer who has built distributed systems for a number of Silicon Valley startups.
 At NASA he developed databases for the International Space Station and robotic simulations for the Hubble Space Telescope.

-successful approach to robotics.
-The number of robots or other
+Cloud Robotics (CR) is an emerging and successful approach to robotics.
+The number of robots or other IoT

-need higher bandwidth and there might be security concerns.
+enormous bandwidth and there might be security concerns.
 If

 robots in CR are not secured then robots can even become

 surveillance bot by hackers.
-Moreover, if an internet
+Moreover, if an internet connection

 work with the instructions from hacker.
 In order to address

-such problems, we propose a new approach to robotics - 'Fog
+such problems, we propose a new approach to robotics - Fog

 Robotics (FR) in this paper, so a network of robots can be used

 more securely and efficiently as compared to CR.